idosal/assistant-chat-gpt/README.md

 Please read the contents of the tab that will open when you install the extension.
 It contains important information about how to use the extension.

-Regarding privacy, it's important to note that the extension's only permission is access to `chat.openai.com`.
+Regarding privacy, it's important to note that the extension's only permission is limited access to `chat.openai.com` (webpage + fetch without CORS).
 It does not store any data.
 It does not transmit data from your device, except for direct communication with ChatGPT.

+Pull requests and suggestions are welcome.

 ## Installation